 A full membership is critical for the timely issuance of OLT decisions and resolution of cases.
-OLT decisions are made by OIC members who are appointed for fixed terms by Orders-In-Council made by the Lieutenant Governor-In-Council on the recommendation of the Chair, Minister and Cabinet.
-The OLT continues to account for succession planning and the continual recruitment of Members to quickly fill vacancies as they arise to minimize disruption in the hearing of and resolution of the matters before it.
+OLT decisions are made by OIC members who are appointed by the Lieutenant Governor-in-Council for an initial term of up to two years and are subject to renewal for a maximum of 10 years in a given position, upon the recommendation of the Chair.
+The OLT continues to account for succession planning and the continual recruitment of members to quickly fill vacancies as they arise to minimize disruptions in the hearing of and resolution of the matters before it.